AMLeng/StepC/readme.md

 The main prgram "step_c.out" makes system calls to "llc" and "gcc" to compile the produced LLVM IR into an executable.
 Modifying the step_c.cpp file before building can remove these system calls (and thus those dependencies).
 StepC is written in C++17.

 ## Usage
-Build main executable "c_step.out" and unit tests with
+Build main executable "step_c.out", in addition to unit tests, with
 ```
 cmake .
 cmake --build .